A Complete Guide To Buying a House in Dubai For Expats - Prices & Process

 Documents required for purchasing property in Dubai

-It is essential that you do sign a memo of understanding and also submit a deposit amount.
+It is essential that you sign a memo of understanding and also submit a deposit amount.
 This amount could fluctuate as it depends on property value.
-However, you could well be expected potential payment or deposit of nearly 10% of value of property.
+However, you can expect a potential payment or deposit of nearly 10% of the value of the property.
 To go ahead with property purchase, you should have the following documents:

-- Residency status proof for illustrating that you are living in Dubai
+- Residency status proof for showing that you are living in Dubai

 - Evidence of current home address